MILITARY POSTAL HISTORY SOCIETY

 In this issue of the MPHS Bulletin the lead article is "Peacekeeping Forces in East Timor," which discusses both the history of East Timor and the peacekeeping forces that have arrived there since the militia uprisings last Fall (Autumn 1999).
 Illustrations include postmarks used by the Australian forces.

-Other articles in this issue are:
+Articles in this issue include:

 • Austrian Occupation of Italian Oltreticino Novarese 1849